Main Navigation - Mobile

 c. the names of the state and local educational authorities and federal

-c. a copy of the record of further disclosures maintained by a state or local educational authority or federal official or agency listed in the DISCLOSURE OF EDUCATION RECORDS section of this policy in accordance with 34 C.F.R. § 99.32 and to whom the school district disclosed information from an education record.
-The school district shall request a copy of the record of further disclosures from a state or local educational authority or federal official or agency to whom education records were disclosed upon a request from a parent or eligible student to review the record of requests for disclosure.
+Section VI of this policy in accordance with 34 C.F.R. § 99.32 and to whom the District disclosed information from an education record.
+The District shall request a copy of the record of further disclosures from a state or local educational authority or federal official or agency to whom education records were disclosed upon a request from a parent/guardian or eligible student to review the record of requests for disclosure.

 4. The record of requests of disclosures may be inspected by: